soIipsist/scaffolder/README.md

 # Scaffolder

-Command Line Interface (CLI) scaffolding tool designed to create projects using personalized templates.
-These templates are organized as directories within the designated `templates` folder.
+Command Line Interface (CLI) scaffolding tool designed to automatically generate projects using personalized templates.
 To configure project metadata before its creation, users can define specifications in the `src/scaffolder.json` file.

 ## Installation